ZwerOxotnik/zweroxotnik.github.io/content/Discord/faq.en.md

 ## How I can be **unbanned**?

-You might argue the ban or prove there is no violation with **ZwerOxotnik#7117 on Discord**.
+You might argue the ban or prove there is no violation with **ZwerOxotnik on Discord**.

 ## Is there another option for removing the penalty for a violation?